Beastie Boys NYC: Following the Band’s Favorite Haunts with their songs playing

 Upon arrival at Jay Station.
 I follow the crowd up the stairs and orient myself on the sidewalk.
 There’s a certain castle in Brooklyn, that’s where I’ll dwell.

 The interior of the castle is lined with white and blue tiles.
 It’s dirty.
 At first, there is a miscommunication between the woman behind the register and myself.
 I order two white castles, but she hears ten.
 I settle on a medium coke, but White Castle fries only come in one size.

 License to Ill was the first Beastie Boys CD I owned.
 Actually, I think I had it on tape.
 I can remember listening to it ad nauseum during a field trip bus ride to Old Sturbridge Village in middle school, spending the day quoting from She’s Crafty and Brass Monkey.
 The album’s cover art pretty much sums up the message of their 1986 debut album – the tail end of a jet displays the ID tag: 3M TA3.
 Look at it backward.

 The standout song from their first studio album is the timeless teen anthem Fight For Your Right (To Party).
 The unmistakable guitar, Run-DMC style rhyme delivery, and MTV smash (literally) hit video launched the trio’s 30-year mainstream career.

 Beastie Boys Album

-Laced throughout the album are lyrics which can only be described as juvenile.
-Most of the album is devoted to praising a no-holds-bared party lifestyle of drinking, girls and guns.
-Breaking into lockers to smash eyeglasses, drinking Old English, skateboarding, getting high and getting girls drunk.
+Laced throughout the album are lyrics that can only be described as juvenile.
+Most of the album is devoted to praising a no-holds-barred party lifestyle of drinking, girls, and guns.
+Breaking into lockers to smash eyeglasses, drinking Old English, skateboarding, getting high, and getting girls drunk.
 Three teenagers from New York appealing to teenagers everywhere.